superfly/docs/reference/redis.html.md

 First, keys marked with a TTL will be evicted at random.
 In the absence of volatile keys, keys will be chosen randomly for eviction.
 This is roughly the combination of the `volatile-random` and `allkeys-random` [eviction policies available in standard Redis](https://redis.io/docs/manual/eviction/).

 Note that items marked with an explicit TTL will expire accurately, regardless of whether eviction is enabled.

+## Pricing

+Upstash Redis databases are billed by usage on a pay-as-you-go basis, with a free allowance of 10,000 commands per day.
+Check the official [Upstash Pricing](https://upstash.com/pricing) page for details.

+Your usage is updated hourly on your monthly Fly.io bill.
+You can track database usage details in the [Upstash web console](#the-upstash-web-console) as well.

+### Usage from Sidekiq, BullMQ and other prepackaged software

+Tools like [Sidekiq](https://sidekiq.org/) or [BullMQ](https://bullmq.io/) make heavy use of Redis through polling, even when completely idle.
+Many of their polling commands return empty responses.

+While Upstash won't count these responses against your usage, they tend to exceed 10,000 requests per day.
+You'll be notified if you pass this limit.